goehrunr/POLS_503_Project/README.md

 # Organization
-The most important file for replication in this repository is the r-markdown file titled Final_Project_Women_Combatants.
+The most important file for replication in this repository is the r-markdown file titled Final_Project_Women_Combatants_503.
 This r-markdown document contains all necesary instructions and documentation for replication.
 The original data set used for this analysis is found in the folder entitled data.
-The relevant csv file is titled Women_Combtantas_Data_r
+The relevant csv file is titled Women_Combtantas_Data_r_503